Mofarrell1967/classic-sounds-music/README.md

 ### Wireframes

-Initial wireframing templates for this project can be viewed [here]

-All of my wireframes for this project can be found [here](https://github.com/stephyraju/ticktockwatches/tree/master/documents/wireframes)
+All wireframes for this project can be found [here](https://github.com/stephyraju/ticktockwatches/tree/master/documents/wireframes)

 ---